bzminer/bzminer/README.md

   --lhr_exception_reboot      Reboot the pc when an LHR exception happens on a device (device hard reset currently requires pc reboot).
   -g INT                      Ramp up miner rather than start at full speed.
   -b INT                      Cooldown period.
 0 = disabled.
 Higher value means longer time between cooldown periods. default is 0
-  --nc INT                    Do not save to the config file (but still read from it).
+  --repair_dag INT            Validate and repair DAG.
+Default is 1 --nc INT                    Do not save to the config file (but still read from it).
   --update_frequency_ms INT   Output frequency in milliseconds.
 0 = disabled.
 Default is 15000.
   --update_frequency_shares INT